soumyadip1995/soumyadip1995.github.io/_posts/2026-07-15-Witten-index.md

 $$\mathrm{Tr}\,(-1)^F e^{-\beta H} = \int_{\mathrm{PBC}} d\phi(t)\, d\psi(t)\;\exp\\{ -S_E(\phi, \psi) \\}$$

-where PBC, as mentioned, denotes periodic boundary conditions with period $\beta$, and $S_E$ is the Euclidean action of the theory.
+This is $eqn(3)$ , where PBC, as mentioned, denotes periodic boundary conditions with period $\beta$, and $S_E$ is the Euclidean action of the theory.
 Expanding eq.
 (3) yields eq.
 (1), and eq.
 (2) is the reduced functional integral after integrating out the higher Fourier modes.